Back

 Identification Tips

-May be confused with a native fern, Nephrolepis exalta, which does not produce tubers and has more sharply pointed leaflet tips.
+May be confused with its native relative Nephrolepis exalta, which does not produce tubers and has more sharply pointed leaflet tips.
+Also, the leaflets of N. cordifolia slightly overlap, whereas those of N. exaltata are separate.

 History